 Are You Interested in Adding a Bathroom?

-If you can afford it, you may want to consider adding another bathroom in your basement.
-A basement bathroom is incredibly convenient, especially if you plan on adding another bedroom.
+If you can afford it, you may want to add a bathroom to your basement.
+A is incredibly convenient, especially if you plan on adding another bedroom.
 Adding another bathroom will also add value to your house, which means you’ll be able to ask for more money when it’s time to sell.

 How Will You Plan the Acoustics So the Room Isn’t Too Echo-y?